ARC-Lab-UF/testbench-runner/README.md

-# DD_Grader
+# testbench-runner

-An interactive ModelSim testbench runner.
+An interactive testbench runner for HDL.
+Uses ModelSim under the hood.
+Integrates with Canvas assignments for easy grading.

 ### Table of contents